tpiekos/heroku-buildpack-zbar/README.md

   2. heroku/ruby
 ````
 if it does not, remove the ruby buildpack and re-add it to move it to the bottom

+## Heroku-20 and Heroku-22
+In order to have this work with Heroku-20 or Heroku-22 stacks, the following steps need to be taken:

+1. Add the `heroku-buildpack-apt` buildpack to the top of the load order (before the zbar buildpack)
+2. Add an 'Aptfile' in the root of your project that contains `libpython2.7-dev`.
+See Aptfile.example for reference.

 ### Todo